 There are many different breeds of chicken, the warren being the most common, but all chickens naturally live in flocks.
 This means they need to be kept in a minimum of a trio as they are very social animals.
 Chickens will also need an area to exercise, scratch and graze.
 You can let them free range in your garden, but your garden will never be the same!
 Another option is to give them a run.
 Whichever breed you choose, make sure you check for these signs of a healthy chicken:

-v Glossy feathers with no bald patches and not have sores on the skin.
-Check for mites.
+- Glossy feathers with no bald patches and not have sores on the skin.

 Feeding and Water